cite-architecture/cs2/README.md

 ### Adding custom content

 In addition to customizing settings, you can run or build a servlet with your customized content in the `customcs2` subproject.
-The `customcts2` subproject relies on a configuration file that has the same `cs2Tokens` map as `cs2`, but also includes a `sourceDirectory` property
+The `customcs2` subproject relies on a configuration file that has the same `cs2Tokens` map as `cs2`, but also includes a `sourceDirectory` property identifying a directory with content to add to your servlet.

-Like this:
+Before using a gretty task to run or build a servlet, first run the `installSource` task with a `custom` property identifying  your configuration file, to copy all custom content to `customcs2/src/main/web`, e.g.,

     gradle -Pcustom=/Path/to/conf/file.gradle installSource

+Then use the same `custom` property with any gradle task, e.g.,

+    gradle -Pcustom=/Path/to/conf/file.gradle war